UN Climate Conference Ends With $300 Billion Deal

 It was announced on Nov.
 12 that efforts will support a decade-old aim to establish a centralized carbon market by next year.
 On Nov.
 23, negotiators struck a final deal to allow for such a system.

-According to the United Nations, carbon credits are measured in metric tons of CO2 equivalent and can be purchased by individuals, businesses, and organizations to offset emissions or support environmental projects.
+According to the United Nations, carbon credits are measured in metric tons of carbon dioxide equivalent and can be purchased by individuals, businesses, and organizations to offset emissions or support environmental projects.

-President Joe Biden congratulated the COP29 participants for reaching what he called a historic agreement that would help mobilize needed funds but said more work was needed.
+President Joe Biden congratulated the COP29 participants for reaching what he called a historic agreement that would help mobilize needed funds, but he said more work was needed.

 “While there is still substantial work ahead of us to achieve our climate goals, today’s outcome puts us one significant step closer.
 On behalf of the American people and future generations, we must continue to accelerate our work to keep a cleaner, safer, healthier planet within our grasp,” Biden said in a statement.